TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-Apparently, we're seeing some tasks to the employees of the company like fix the login bypass that we have exploited yet.
+Apparently, we’re seeing internal notes addressed to employees, including a reminder to fix the login bypass vulnerability we’ve just exploited.

-If we take a look at the url, it has a parameter `notes` that can be a good place to test some vulnerabilities:
+If we inspect the URL, we notice a `notes` parameter pointing to a file path.
+This could be a promising candidate for testing file inclusion vulnerabilities.

 <br />